 Reading is also a great way to learn a language.
 Pick up a Spanish language newspaper or a magazine, and read an article out loud.
 Translate words you don’t know.
 And then try to figure out the meaning of the article.

 Or better yet, buy a Mexican Spanish phrase book and read the phrases out loud.
 Reading aloud also helps you practice your pronunciation.

 The best way to help your kids get comfortable with the Spanish language is to start introducing them to Spanish words before your trip.
 Reading bilingual children’s books is a great way to have your kids start hearing Spanish words.
-Classic stories like The Gingerbread Man and Jack and the Beanstalk have all been translated to bilingual books.

 Create an opportunity to practice your basic Spanish phrases for travel by planning the perfect Mexico vacation with our 10 day Mexico itinerary.